-The Rebels are prepared to match their code rivals Storm and stay away from COVID-19 hot-bed Melbourne for the duration of Super Rugby AU, if required.
+Fresh Rebels team prepared to stay away from Covid hot-bed Melbourne for Super Rugby AU

 The NRL powerhouse has declared they may have to stay in their new Queensland base for the entire season and veteran Melbourne playmaker Matt Toomua says they will do the same to ensure the new rugby competition continues.

 Ahead of their opening Super Rugby AU match against the Brumbies in Canberra, where they have relocated to, Toomua says he expects times to get tough.

 But he said his team were up for it.

 “It’s a time of doing things for the greater good and by no means do we feel like that’s our job done,” Toomua said

 “We still have our ambitions to win this tournament, as everyone does, so I’m not saying we won’t face our challenges throughout it.